fogfish/dynamo/README.md

 }
 ```

-See the [go doc](https://pkg.go.dev/github.com/fogfish/dynamo?tab=doc) for all supported constrains.
+See the [go doc](https://pkg.go.dev/github.com/fogfish/dynamo?tab=doc) for all supported constraints.

 ### Configure DynamoDB